scrum-1/horosim/docs/Installation.md

 	git clone https://bitbucket.org/afaina/arduino2vrepsim.git

 Removed as I think it is not necessary:
 ~~You are almost ready to run your sketches.
-We only need to setup the path for the libraries of the Vrep.
+We only need to setup the path for the libraries of the CoppeliaSim.
 Close the Arduino IDE.
-Find the right version of the Vrep libraries.
+Find the right version of the CoppeliaSim libraries.
 They are in VREP_INSTALL_DIR/V-REP_PRO_EDU/programming/remoteApiBindings/lib/lib...
 Then, type in your terminal:~~

 ~~export PATH=$PATH:PATH_TO_VREP_LIB ~~